keshavkeyal/trimev/README.md

 # trimev
-A cryptographic algorithm which consist of triple key  with one dynamic key
+A cryptographic algorithm which consist of dual key  that creates dynamic key every time